 Computer-based and paper-based IELTS is exactly the same with just one difference in the listening part of both exams.
 In paper-based IELTS listening candidate gets 10 minutes to transfer answers to answer sheets.
 However, in a computer-based IELTS exam, you need to type your answers directly on the computer and you will get just 2 minutes for just reviewing your answers.
 Reading, writing, and speaking exams are exactly the same.

 The marking process of both types of exams is exactly the same.
-Just with a difference in CBT exam, you type answers on the screen, and in the paper-based exam, you write answers on paper.
+Just a difference in the CBT exam, you type answers on the screen, and in the paper-based exam, you write answers on paper.

-For practice, we recommend our a candidate with any time, anywhere complete IELTS preparation course online that includes IELTS material, sample papers, Live classes with Dr. Roma, Mock tests and so many more benefits.
+For practice, we recommend our a candidate any time, anywhere complete an IELTS preparation course online that includes IELTS material, sample papers, Live classes with Dr. Roma, Mock tests and so many more benefits.

 Sign up today!!